re2x/WebRTC/README.md

 When a media stream is added by using the .getUserMedia or .addMediaStream event you need to call refreshStreams method to initialize a renegotiation.

     rtc.refreshStreams(peerId, function (id) {
-        console.log("Streams regreshed and renegotiation is done..");
+        console.log("Streams refreshed and renegotiation is done..");
     });

 ** to get a list of all remote peerconnections call the .`getRemotePeers()` method.